Can I Factor Invoices Without Losing Control of My Business?

 In my experience, the worry usually traces back to two specific things — and both are manageable.

 1. Collections.
 Because the factor now owns the invoices, the factor will contact your customers about payment.
 A reputable factor does this professionally and protects your relationships — after all, they’re representing you to your customers.
 That’s exactly why it’s worth choosing a factor whose collections approach you’re comfortable with.
+It starts with the notice we send your customer — one page telling them where to send payment.

 2. Which invoices you factor.
 Depending on your agreement, you may be able to choose which invoices to factor — selective or “spot” factoring — rather than committing all of them.
 If keeping that flexibility matters to you, look for an agreement that allows it.